macrocosme/chime_repeaters_observer/README.md

 ```

 ## Note on current version
 No main has been written so far, as it seemed unnecessary.
 Also, note that I have set a variable called `debug` to `True` by default.
 It would simply print what would be sent to slack.
 If `debug = False`, it will start sending messages.
 By default, a query to CHIME's server is done every 10 minutes.
-This can be changed by modifying the variable `WAIT_MINUTES` at near the beginning of the script.
+This can be changed by modifying the variable `WAIT_MINUTES` near the beginning of the script.

 ----
 Copyright (c) Dany Vohl / macrocosme, 2020.